katedobroth/test-doc/_sections/cloud_sockets.md

 1. Select the __Cloud Sockets__ tab.
 1. On the left side of the screen, click on __RStudio Server__.
-1. Click on the link that appears on the right side of the screen.
+1. Click on the URL that appears on the right side of the screen.
 If your company has more than one Cazena gateway, you may see more than one link; you can use any of them.
 1. RStudio will open in a new tab.
 Sign in using your Cazena credentials.

     ![ R Connection Details ](assets/documentation/cloud_sockets/rstudio_cloud_socket.png "R Connection Details")